drunkard/ceph-readable-doc/html/_sources/mgr/dashboard.rst.txt

   $ ceph dashboard ac-user-enable <username>

+访问仪表盘
+^^^^^^^^^^
 ..
 Accessing the Dashboard

-访问仪表盘
-^^^^^^^^^^

 You can now access the dashboard using your (JavaScript-enabled) web browser, by pointing it to any of the host names or IP addresses and the selected TCP port where a manager instance is running: e.g., ``http(s)://<$IP>:<$PORT>/``.

-You should then be greeted by the dashboard login page, requesting your previously defined username and password.
+The dashboard page displays and requests a previously defined username and password.

-..
-Enabling the Object Gateway management frontend
 .. _dashboard-enabling-object-gateway:

 启用对象网关管理前端
 ^^^^^^^^^^^^^^^^^^^^
+..
+Enabling the Object Gateway management frontend

 When RGW is deployed with cephadm, the RGW credentials used by the dashboard will be automatically configured.
 You can also manually force the